edgarpf/pcap/README.md

 * `str.splitlines(keepends=False)` - returns a list of the lines in the string, breaking at line boundaries.
 * Guido van Rossum began working on Python in the late 1980s as a successor to the ABC programming language and first released it in 1991 as Python 0.9.0.
 * List than contains None value can not be sorted.
+* Using the code:
+    ```python
+    from machine_learning import classification_report
+    ```
+    you can use:
+    ```python
+    classification_report()
+    ```
+* Python 3.6 introduced underscores in numeric literals, which allows you to place single underscores between numbers and after base specifiers to improve readability.
+This feature is not available in older Python versions.
+* Yield expressions and statements are only used when defining a generator function, and are only used in the body of the generator function.
+* `NameError` is raised when a local or global name is not found.
+* PSF - Python Software Foundation.
+* Python’s default arguments are evaluated once when the function is defined, not each time the function is called.
+* The following declarations are valid:
+    ```python
+    a, b = 'a', 'b'
+    a = 'a'; b = 'b'
+    ```
+* `repr(object)` - return a string containing a printable representation of an object.
+* The following code is valid:
+    ```python
+    try:
+        import my_package
+    except ModuleNotFoundError as err:
+        print(err)
+    ```
+* Break ouside loop will raise a SyntaxError exception.
+* All the declarations are valid:
+    ```python
+    stocks1 = ('AAPL',)
+    stocks2 = tuple(['AAPL'])
+    stocks3 = 'AAPL',
+    ```
+* In Python, all exceptions must be instances of a class that derives from `BaseException`.
+* `str.strip([chars])` - returns a copy of the string with the leading and trailing characters removed.
+* `str.rstrip([chars])` - returns a copy of the string with trailing characters removed.
+* `str.lstrip([chars])` - returns a copy of the string with leading characters removed.
+* How to delete the code:
+    ```python
+    course_name = 'python interview'
+    ```
+    ```python
+    del course_name
+    del globals()['course_name']
+    del(course_name)
+    ```
+* The `pass` statement does nothing.
+It can be used when a statement is required syntactically but the program requires no action.
+* `hasattr(object, name)` - the arguments are an object and a string.
+The result is True if the string is the name of one of the object’s attributes, False if not.
+* Multiline strings, which occupy more than one line of source code are delimited by trigraphs:
+  * '''
+  * """
+* List comprehensions provide a concise way to create lists.
+* `pip uninstall` - Uninstall packages. pip is able to uninstall most installed packages.
+* Dictionaries keep the insertion order since Python 3.7 or higher.
+* The right argument of the % operator can not be zero.
+* `issubclass(class, classinfo)` - return True if class is a subclass (direct, indirect, or virtual) of classinfo.
+* An except clause may name multiple exceptions as a parenthesized tuple, for example:
+    ```python
+    except (RuntimeError, TypeError, NameError):
+        pass
+    ```
+* When iterating over a dictionary, we iterate over its keys by default.
 *